Best Spring (& Fall!) Hikes

 At the southeast end of the county, this trail begins as a gradual hike alongside beautiful Long Creek.
 You’ll make three short ascents before reaching the blue-blazed side trail that leads to the falls.

 The famous Appalachian Trail begins here and travels 2,190 miles north to Maine.
 The Benton MacKaye Trail also starts here, but separates from the AT near the Long Creek Falls trail.
-From the parking lot, it’s a short .9 mile hike to the summit.
+From the parking lot, it’s a short but steep .9 mile hike to the summit.